How to Lose Weight and Keep it Off

 That's certainly good advice.
 Reminds me of the famous advice to investors "Buy Low Sell High."
 Also easy to say, but not so easy to do.
 How can you alter a behavior pattern that you've built over your lifetime?
 The answer is hypnotherapy - not as an alternative to a healthy diet plan but as a compliment to it.

 Hypnotherapy is a tool that can help alter a person's behavior patterns.
-For example it can eliminate (or drastically reduce) dependence on will-power and make following a diet very easy plus make new healthy eating habits the automatic preference.
+For example it can drastically dependence on will-power and make following a diet very easy plus make new healthy eating habits the automatic preference.
 Exercise caution in selecting a diet plan because hypnosis can help a person follow a diet whether it's healthy or not.

 The bottom line is: